learnbyexample/learn_js_regexp/js_regexp.md

 < false
 ```

 To allow matching in any order, you'll have to bring in alternation as well.
 That is somewhat manageable for 2 or 3 patterns.
-[Lookarounds](#and-conditional) provide a comparatively easier approach.
+See [AND conditional with lookarounds](#and-conditional-with-lookarounds) section for an easier approach.

 ```js
 > /cat.*dog|dog.*cat/.test('cat and dog')